raux/pycefrl/README.md

 python3 backend/app.py
 ```

-**Real-time Analysis Features:**
-- ⚡ **Live Progress Tracking**: Watch files being processed in real-time with progress bars
-- 📊 **File-by-File Updates**: See detailed progress as each Python file is analyzed
-- 📈 **Cumulative Statistics Dashboard**: Monitor total files analyzed and accumulated proficiency levels (A1, A2, B1, B2, C1, C2) across all sessions.

-**Analysis Modes:**
-- 📁 **Local Directory**: Analyze Python files in any directory on your system
-- 🔗 **GitHub Repository**: Analyze any public GitHub repository by URL (with validation)
-- 👤 **GitHub User**: Analyze all Python repositories of a GitHub user

-**Visualization Features:**
-- Interactive charts with detailed breakdowns:
-    - **Bubble Chart**: Category vs Level visualization
-    - **File Heatmap**: File vs Level Count distribution
-    - **Element Treemap**: Drill down into specific code elements
-- Download reports in JSON and CSV formats

 ## Running Tests

 The project includes a suite of unit tests to ensure the accuracy of level detection for various Python structures.